The ghost algebra and the dilute ghost algebra: Loop models

 where $b:\C\to\C$, $c_2,c_3 \in \C$ and $\sigma,\tau \in \C$ satisfy

 \end{theorem}

 \begin{proof} Similar to the proof of Theorem \ref{thm:denseBYBE}, we consider the expression

 as a linear combination of the basis diagrams, and note that the BYBE \eqref{eq:diluteBYBE} holds if and only if the coefficient of each basis diagram is zero.
 The exhaustive search for solutions to the BYBE is more complicated in the dilute ghost algebra than the ghost algebra, so we have separated it into cases.
 This is summarised in Figure \ref{fig:flowchart}.
+The configurations of bulk squares and boundary triangles corresponding to each diagram have been omitted from this proof, but are listed in Appendix \ref{app:configs}.
+Trigonometric simplifications are made frequently and without comment.

 Expanding \eqref{eq:diluteBYBEequiv}, there are 110 diagrams whose coefficients are not trivially zero.
 We begin by considering the diagrams with four strings connected to the boundary.
 These have coefficients of the form